explosion/spaCy/website/docs/usage/layers-architectures.md

 and modifies the given `Doc` object in place to hold the predictions.
 For our relation extraction component, we'll store the data as a dictionary in a custom extension attribute `doc._.rel`.
-As keys, we represent the candidate pair by the start offsets of each entity, as this defines an entity uniquely within one document.
+As keys, we represent the candidate pair by the start offsets of each entity, as this defines an entity pair uniquely within one document.

 To interpret the scores predicted by the REL model correctly, we need to